JacoboLansac/audits/solo/soar-review.md

 By setting `amountOutMinimum = 0`, the slippage tolerance is hardcoded to 100%, meaning there is no slippage protection at all.

-Note that sandwhich attacks usually affect DEX users that set a relaxed slippage tolerance (1%, 2%, etc).
+Note that sandwich attacks usually affect DEX users who set a relaxed slippage tolerance (1%, 2%, etc).
 In those cases, the value that the MEV actor can extract is not so large: only a small percentage of the traded volume.
-However, in this case, the slippage tolerance is virtually 100%, so the frontrunner could virtually steal close to 100% of the traded value if he had enough wealth to push the price enough in the sandwhich.
+However, in this case, the slippage tolerance is virtually 100%, so the frontrunner could steal close to 100% of the traded value if he had enough wealth to push the price enough in the sandwich.

 #### Impact

-Due to a complete lack of slippage protection, the trades done with `Liquidity.swap()` can be sandwhiched and a very significant portion of the traded value can be stolen.
+Due to a complete lack of slippage protection, the trades done with `Liquidity.swap()` can be sandwiched and a very significant portion of the traded value can be stolen.
 The magnitude of the loss will be determined by how wealthy the frontrunner is, as the slippage tolerance is hardcoded to 100%.

 #### Proof of concept

 - The contract operator initiates a swap of 10.000 USDC for 100.000 SOAR using the `Liquidity.swap()` function
-- A wealthy front-runner sandwhiches the transaction, by purchasing first with 100.000 USDC.
+- A wealthy front-runner sandwiches the transaction, by purchasing first with 100.000 USDC.
 This increases the price of SOAR significantly
 - The Liquidity.swap() transaction goes through, but the swap happens at a much higher price
-- The front-runner backruns the transaction, selling all the purchased soar, receiving a net profit
+- The front-runner back runs the transaction, selling all the purchased soar, receiving a net profit
 - The `Liquidity.swap()` suffers by receiving much less SOAR than he should.

 #### Mitigation

 Enable extra input arguments that enable slippage and price impact protection.
-The caller of `swap()` is now responsible of configuring those parameters by calculating max slippage and price impact off-chain.
+The caller of `swap()` is now responsible for configuring those parameters by calculating max slippage and price impact off-chain.

 ```diff
     function swap(